top of page

 Warnings

-Excessive intake of ascorbic acid can damage tooth enamel, especially when taken as chewable tablets.
-Vitamin C has interactions with chemotherapy medications, aspirin, NSAIDs, acetaminophen, diabetes medications, oral contraceptives, and antibiotics.
-It can also increase the risk of kidney stones in individuals susceptible to oxalate stones.
+Excessive intake of vitamin C can damage tooth enamel, particularly when taken in chewable tablet form.
+It interacts with chemotherapy drugs, aspirin, NSAIDs, acetaminophen, diabetes medications, oral contraceptives, and antibiotics.
+In individuals prone to oxalate kidney stones, high doses may increase the risk of stone formation.

 Food Sources